 Their canoes are small, pointed at both ends, flat-bottomed and covered in the fore part.
 They are made of the bark of the birch-tree and fir-wood, but of so slight a construction, that the man whom one of these light vessels bears on the water, can, in return, carry it over land without any difficulty.
 It is very seldom that more than one person embarks in them, nor are they capable of receiving more than two.
 The paddles are six feet long, one half of which is occupied by a blade, of about eight inches wide.
-These people informed us, that we had passed large bodies of Indians who inhabit the mountains on the East side of the river.
+These people informed us, that we had passed large bodies of In lians who inhabit the mountains on the east side of the river.

 At four o'clock in the afternoon we embarked, and our Indian acquaintance promised to remain on the bank of the river till the fall, in case we should return.
-Our course was West-South-West, and we soon passed the Great Bear Lake River, which is of a considerable depth, and an hundred yards wide: its water is clear, and has the greenish hue of the sea.
+Our course was west-south-west, and we soon passed the Great Bear Lake River, which is of a considerable depth, and an hundred yards wide: Its water is clear, and has the greenish hue of the sea.
 We had not proceeded more than six miles when we were obliged to land for the night, in consequence of an heavy gust of wind, accompanied with rain.
 We encamped beneath a rocky hill, on the top of which, according to the information of our guide, it blew a storm every day throughout the year.
-He found himself very uncomfortable in his new situation, and pretended that he was very ill, in order that he might be per-To prevent his escape, mitted to return to his relations. it became necessary to keep a strict watch over him during the night.
+He found himself very uncomfortable in his new situation, and pretended that he was very ill, in order that he might be permitted to return to his relations.
+To prevent his escape, it became necessary to keep a strict watch over him during the night.

-Monday 6.
-At three o'clock, in a very raw and cloudy morning, we embarked, and steered West-South-West four miles, West four miles, West-North-West five miles, West eight miles, West by South sixteen miles, West twenty-seven miles, South-West nine miles, then West six miles, and encamped at half past seven.
-We passed through numerous islands, and had the ridge of snowy mountains always in sight.
+Monday, 6.
+At three o'clock, in a very raw and cloudy morning, we embarked, and steered west-southwest four miles, west four miles, west north-west five miles, west eight miles, west by south sixteen miles, west twenty-seven miles, south-west nine miles, then west six miles, and encamped at half past seven.
+We passed through numerous islands, and had the ridge of snow, mountains always in sight.
 Our conductor informed us that great numbers of bears, and small white buffaloes, frequent those mountains, which are also inhabited by Indians.
-We encamped in a similar situation to that of the preceding evening, beneath another high, rocky hill, which I attempted to ascend, in company with one of the hunters, but before we had got half way to the summit, we were almost suffocated by clouds of musquitoes, and were obliged to return.
-I observed, however, that the mountains terminated here, and that a river flowed from the Westward: I also discovered a strong ripling current, or rapid, which ran close under a steep precipice of the hill.
+We encamped in a similar situation to that of the preceding evening beneath another high, rocky hill, which I attempted to ascend, in company with one of the hunters, but before we had got half way to the summit, we were almost suffocated by clouds of musquitoes, and were obliged to return.
+I observed, however, that the mountains terminated here, and that a river flowed from the westward: I also discovered a strong ripling current, or rapid, which ran close under a steep precipice of the hill.